DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-12-12-alternative-navigation-structure.md

 ---
 title: Creating an alternative navigation structure
-description: How we created an alternative version of the service navigation structure.
+description: We created an alternative way of navigating the website.
 date: 2022-12-12
 screenshots:
   items: